-- Infrastructure and assets under construction depreciated historical cost. - Dwellings fair value, determined using the basis of Existing Use Value for Social Housing (EUV-SH). - Community assets the Council values community assets at valuation, with the exception of one asset, which is valued (20.44m) at historical cost. - All other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Infrastructure and assets under construction depreciated historical cost. - Dwellings current value, determined using the basis of Existing Use Value for Social Housing (EUV-SH). - Community assets the Council values community assets at current value, with the exception of one asset, which is valued (£20.40m) at historical cost. - Surplus assets fair value, estimated at highest and best use, determind from the perspective of market participants. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

-Where there is no market based evidence of fair value because of the specialist nature of an asset, Depreciated Replacement Cost (DRC) is used as an estimate of fair value.
+Where there is no market based evidence of current value because of the specialist nature of an asset, Depreciated Replacement Cost (DRC) is used as an estimate of fair value.